-As leaves on trees shed their swampy green pigment and shop windows blossomed with seasonal fake blood and cobweb displays, WVRF was invited by Adam Kane, Public Information Officer and Multimedia Content Specialist at the United Nations to showcase the most thought-provoking VR masterpieces carefully selected for the VR conference: Perspectives: Telling our Stories from a Different Perspective at the Collaboration themed International Print Day celebrating its 5th year at the Palais de Nations in Geneva Switzerland, on 16 October 2018.
+As leaves shed their swampy green pigment and shop windows blossomed with seasonal fake blood and cobweb displays, WVRF was invited by Adam Kane, Public Information Officer and Multimedia Content Specialist at the United Nations to showcase the most thought-provoking VR masterpieces carefully selected for the VR conference: Perspectives: Telling our Stories from a Different Perspective at the Collaboration themed International Print Day celebrating its 5th year at the Palais de Nations in Geneva Switzerland, on 16 October 2018.

 WVRF immersed the UN employees into seven spectacular VR experiences on the Pico VR headsets at the Perspectives conference from 9:30 to 12:30 in Room XVI, on the 5th floor above the General Assembly Hall and also from 1:30 to 3:30 on the third floor of the E Building, where a week-long exhibition with digital, printed and other multimedia works produced by the Printing Section took place from 11 to 17 October.